Human-Augment-Analytics/CichlidBowerTracking/training_dlc_on_cichlid_data_on_ICE_node.md

 # Training DeepLabCut on ICE compute node

-This guide will walk you through the specific steps and pitfalls when training a `DeepLabCut` model on HAAG's Cichlid data that are annotated with keypoints (body parts) on an ICE compute node.
+This guide will walk you through the specific steps and pitfalls when training and evaluating a `DeepLabCut` model on HAAG's Cichlid data that are annotated with keypoints (body parts) on an ICE compute node.

 These steps follow [the general instructions from DLC](https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html) for multi-animal pose estimation and tracking.
 The entire DLC pipeline includes data creation, GUI, training, evaluation and inference (animal tracking).
-These steps pertain to training only, with the annotation data already created, and are meant to quickly get to the training steps with most default settings kept unchanged.
+These steps assume that annotation data have already been created, and are meant to quickly guide you through training and evaluation.
+Thus, most settings are kept as default.

 Please see these references for other aspects of DeepLabCut: